AETHER-ENGINEERS/OMARG-PHIRERA-Open-Source-Anomalous-Phenomena-Methods/PHIRERA-Tribal-Leaders-Outreach-and-Contact-Protocol.md

-# OMARG PHIRERA Tribal Leader Outreach and Contact Protocol
+# OMARG PHIRERA Tribal Leaders Outreach and Contact Protocol

 ## Introduction
 This document outlines the respectful and ethical guidelines for initiating contact with tribal leaders and members for the purpose of gathering historical and cultural insights into anomalous phenomena.